kcm2/ab/# rework/references/angelbeatsanime.rst

 .. [#nocomment] Supporting/Contradiction: Kanade was going to be shown as knowing how the world works, but having her memory erased so she forgot.
 Her going 'no comment' can support that she does know (and refusing to tell) while also contradicting that she doesn't know, or still remembers.

 .. [#ww2] Supporting: Supports the idea that Chaa (or at least some other member of the SSS) was in WW2.

+.. [#yuriturn] This could be the turning point of Yuri.

+evil kanade is the younger kanade that was forced to fight when being expermented on